rossumai/keras-multi-gpu/blog/towards-efficient-multi-gpu-training-in-keras.md

 In this article I'd like to summarize the current state of attempts for data-parallel multi-GPU training in Keras over TensorFlow and a roadmap of steps to make it efficient and usable in practice.

-We will cover two problems: efficiently training on a single GPU and then extending training to multiple GPUs on the same machine.
+We will cover two problems: efficiently training on a single GPU and extending training to multiple GPUs on the same machine.

+We started our experiments in July 2017 and in the meanwhile there appeared some open-source experiments that seem to solve the scaling problem, either on different backend (MXNet, CNTK) or even using TensorFlow.

+So let's try to dive in the problem, see the landscape of of solutions and review a bunch of measurements in practice to see what's working and what doesn't.

 ## Introduction